Tapestry lawn: Plants

-The primary component species of tapestry lawns all show the capacity for clonal reproduction.
+The primary component species of tapestry lawns all show the capacity for clonal reproduction, usually via runners, rhizomes and stolons.
 Other component species include those that are able to successfully set seed in a mown environment e.g. daisies (Bellis perennis).
 Non-clonal species and those that do not manage to set seed in a mown environment can also be used, although these may require replacement at the end of their natural lifespan.

 Some of the plants used have a role in providing simple ground cover (Leptinella sp) and evergreen cover in winter (Ranunculus repens).
 Some species can be herbaceous and give autumn foliage colour (Argentina anserina); some produce flowers and extend the floral season from spring to autumn (Veronica chamaedrys, Parochetus communis).
-The use of cultivars brings foliage effects (Ajuga reptans ‘Burgundy Glow’), and allows for lawn gardening – where plants are added and subtracted according to requirements.
+The use of cultivars brings foliage effects (Ajuga reptans 'Burgundy Glow'), and allows for lawn gardening – where plants are added and subtracted according to requirements.

 A wide variety of plant species is used, with a minimum of twelve different species and no upper limit, since environmentally unsuitable species will soon die out.
 When more species are used there is greater scope for aesthetic choices, extending floral period and resource opportunities for pollinating insects and less chance of any one species becoming dominant in the lawn.

 Establishment

-Tapestry lawns can be established using seeds or plugs from a mixture of native and non-native forb species.
+Tapestry lawns can be established using seeds or plugs from forb species.
 Starting with plugs gives the immature forbs a higher probability of establishment and decreases the competition with germinating grass seeds in the soil seed bank.
-Plants should be selected for their ability to spread through rhizomes, reproduce vegetatively, or have high rates of seed germination in order to cover bare soil and decrease maintenance and replanting.
+Plants should be selected for their ability to spread vegetatively, or have high rates of seed survival and germination, in order to cover any bare soil and decrease maintenance and replanting.
 Plants can be arranged in a random pattern or with a purposeful design.
-A mixture of colors, heights, textures, and flowering times is used to maximize the aesthetic appeal of the lawn throughout the year.
+A mixture of colours, heights, textures, and flowering times is used to maximize the aesthetic appeal of the lawn throughout the year.